 The Department of German Studies covers all levels of German language; German literary, intellectual, and cultural history; and literary and critical theory in conjunction with the Critical Theory Program.
 Interdisciplinary in outlook, the German Studies program assumes that the study of language is the study of culture, and vice versa.
 Elementary and mid-level courses give students proficiency in the language and introduce them to German culture past and present; upper-level courses conducted in German explore topics in literature, history, cinema, music, philosophy, or politics; critical theory courses are conducted in English.
 All courses, whether taught in German or in English, are open to qualified majors and non-majors.

-Students taking German may apply for residency in the German House beginning in their sophomore year; attend cultural events such as film screenings and Kaffeestunde; eat lunch at the German-language Stammtisch in Café Mac.
+Students taking German may apply for residency in the German House after their first year; attend cultural events such as Kaffeestunde, film screenings, or our Deutsches Filmfest competition.
 They may also participate in Macalester’s Study Abroad Program in Berlin and Vienna, for many students the high point of their study at Macalester.
 Participation in this half-year program brings students within easy reach of a German Studies major, but majoring is not required.
 The program includes direct-enroll courses through the University of Vienna in many academic disciplines that, beyond the German major, may count toward fulfillment of another major at Macalester.

 The Department of Hispanic and Latin American Studies welcomes students into dynamic language courses in elementary and intermediate Spanish and Portuguese, as well as advanced courses in literature, culture and linguistics, all taught in Spanish.
 All of our courses emphasize active language acquisition and application within meaningful, contemporary contexts.
 We believe that language is the pathway to true understanding of culture.